slowernews/wisdom-tldr/README.md

 *'If more information was the answer we’d all be billionaires with six packs.' -- Derek Sivers*
 *'The root of our problems is our inability to let go.' -- Leo Babauta*
 *'A prophet has no honour in his own country.' -- Bible (John 4: 44)*
-*'Avoiding conflict will not keep peace, will rot it.' -- EF*
+*'Avoiding relevant conflict will not keep peace, will rot it.' -- EF*

 Two practical advices:
 *'Have more than one child.'*
 *'Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*

 One last advice for introverts: *'Aim at relying on your network and not at being self-sufficient.'*

+© Enio Ferreira 2016-2020